Politics of food in the Arab–Israeli conflict: Israeli couscous

 Israeli couscous, which is called ptitim in Israel, is a type of extruded and toasted pasta consciously created as a poverty food in 1953 at the behest of then prime minister David Ben-Gurion during the austerity period in Israel.
 It is sometimes called "Ben-Gurion rice" or pearl couscous.

-Joseph Massad objected to the term Israeli couscous and called it an example of how food in the Middle East had become "a target of colonial conquest", but Haaretz called the dish one of the few foods in Israeli cuisine that had not been incorporated from other cuisines, and it and bamba "more or less the only unique culinary contribution Israel has made to the world".
+Joseph Massad objected to the term Israeli couscous and called it an example of how food in the Middle East had become "a target of colonial conquest", but Haaretz called the dish one of the few foods in Israeli cuisine that had not been incorporated from other cuisines, arguing that it and bamba were "more or less the only unique culinary contribution Israel has made to the world".

 According to Ottolenghi and Tamimi, the popularity of Israeli couscous in Western countries, including its treatment as a trendy ingredient, "caused some resentment among Palestinians, whose maftoul isn't very different from ptitim, and among Lebanese, whose mograbieh, or Lebanese couscous, is similar to and only a bit larger than ptitim.
 Mograbieh, which literally means 'from North Africa,' clearly affirms its origin and source of inspiration through its name, while "Israeli couscous", claim the critics, does the exact opposite".

 Maftoul

 In 2018, airline company Virgin Atlantic faced social media backlash from Pro-Israel social media users over the naming of a dish on one of their menus.
 A couscous-salad was described as "inspired by the flavours of Palestine" on a menu for in-flight meals, where the main ingredient was maftoul, which is also referred to as "Palestinian couscous".
 Maftoul is a variation of couscous made from sundried bulgur wheat.

 The airline faced calls for boycotts and accusations of having been influenced by the Boycott, Divestment and Sanctions movement over the naming.
-Following the criticism, Virgin Atlantic apologized for causing offence and complied with complaints from Pro-Israel users and then renamed the item to "Couscous Salad", the companies removal of the item prompted backlash from Pro-Palestinian social media users.
+Following the criticism, Virgin Atlantic apologized for causing offence and complied with complaints from Pro-Israel users and then renamed the item to "Couscous Salad", which prompted backlash from Pro-Palestinian social media users.